Donald Macintyre (Royal Navy officer): The Hesperus re-visited

 In June Macintyre returned to destroyer operations, assuming command of Hesperus once more, and in charge of the Escort Group B2, part of the re-organized Mid-Ocean Escort Force (MOEF).
 For the rest of 1942, the B-2 Group was on North Atlantic escort duty.

 Unsuccessful attacks were carried out on two U-boats in October 1942 while escorting convoy ONS 138.
 The boats were part of a pack of at least four.
 U-620 was the first to be depth-charged, but without result.
 The other, U-301, evaded the escort group's attack by diving deep.
 The ships of the group spent two days keeping the U-boats under (where they were less effective), allowing the convoy to escape.

 The Canadians

-Macintyre was often frustrated by the inexperience and lack of training in the Royal Canadian Navy (RCN).
+Macintyre was often frustrated by the inexperience and lack of training in the Royal Canadian Navy (RCN) early in the war.
 The gargantuan expansion of that service might explain the situation.
 On one occasion while still commanding Walker, an accompanying Canadian warship was unable to communicate when the battery on her signal lamp gave out and no spare was available.
 On another, a Canadian ship due to meet Macintyre in Argentia arrived with 'We Want Leave' painted on her superstructure.
 More seriously, depth charges were found to be rusted into their housings, primed and armed.
+However, McIntyre's own gaffes later in the war with his own well trained ship's company were quite as remarkable.